 Gerald, 73, had a stroke.
 Unable to care for himself, he moved in with his son’s family.
-His son tried to help, but wasn’t home much during the work week.
-So, it was Gerald’s daughter-in-law, who usually cooked special meals and helped him bathe and dress.
-Frances was already busy staying ahead of two teenage boys and teaching third grade.
+His son, David, tried to help, but wasn’t home much during the work week.
+So, it was Gerald’s daughter-in-law, Frances, who cooked special meals and helped him bathe and dress.
+Frances was already busy taking care of two teenage boys and teaching third grade.

-Abuse can happen in many places including the older person’s home, a family member’s house, assisted living facility, or nursing home .
+Abuse can happen in many places, including the older person’s home, a family member’s house, an assisted living facility, or a nursing home .

 Healthcare fraud can be committed by doctors, hospital staff, and other healthcare workers.
 It includes overcharging, billing twice for the same service, falsifying Medicaid or Medicare claims, or charging for care that wasn’t provided.
 Older adults and caregivers should keep an eye out for this type of fraud.

 You may see signs of abuse or neglect when you visit an older person at home or in an eldercare facility.
 You may notice the person: